Deforming spaces of m-jets of hypersurfaces singularities: Abstract

 \selectlanguage{english} {\bf Deformation of Spaces of m-jets.} Let $\KK$ be an algebraically closed field of characteristic zero, and $V$ a hypersurface defined by an irreducible polynomial $\f$ with coefficients in $\KK$.

-In this article we prove that an Embedded Deformation of $V$ which admits a Simultaneous Embedded Resolution induces, under certain mild conditions, a deformation of the reduced scheme associated to the space of $m$-jets $V_m$, $m\geq 0$.
+In this article we prove that an Embedded Deformation of $V$ which admits a Simultaneous Embedded Resolution induces, under certain conditions, a deformation of the the space of $m$-jets $V_m$, $m\geq 0$.
 An example of an Embedded Deformation of $V$ which admits a Simultaneous Embedded Resolution is a $\Gamma(\f)$-deformation of $V$, where $V$ has at most one isolated singularity, and $\f$ is non degenerate with respect to the Newton Boundary $\Gamma(\f)$.